Possible Evidence of Thermodynamic Equilibrium in Dark Matter Haloes: An effective theory

 \section{An effective theory}

-In the previous section we have presented evidence that regions of galactic haloes exhibit a Boltzmann-like behavior.
+In the previous section we have presented evidence of Boltzmann-like behavior in regions of haloes of eight galaxies in the THINGS survey.
 Here we model the Boltzmann behavior by writing down the dynamics for a self-gravitating gas in thermodynamic equilibrium in an external gravitational field.
-The relevant domain for the system is a finite shell, associated with the regions where the exponential behavior was found.
-Fits of the rotation curves to the solutions of the model will be made in the following section.
-Here we discuss the parameter space of the solutions, along with consistency checks of the model.
+The relevant domain for the model is a finite shell, associated with the regions where the exponential behavior was found was found for $\rho$ versus $\phi$.
+Here we discuss the parameter space of the solutions of the model, along with consistency checks.
+Fits of the rotation curves to the solutions will be made in the following section.